Master of Science in Computer Science, Distributed Systems Track

 My primary task was to port an existing real time simulation framework, which enables the product code to be executed directly on PC.
 I complemented this framework with physical models of the converter and asynchronous motor in order to simulate the control software behaviour.
 Using this system, I added support for integration tests that can be executed on the PC as well as on the continuous integration servers.
 I also extended the framework with an interactive GUI that plots internal signals with full resolution in real time, to aid in the development of control features.

-At the end of the internship, I continued working part-time alongside my studies to further develop the simulation framework, as well as merge my work into the department-wide codebase.
+At the end of the internship, I continued working part-time alongside my studies to further develop the simulation framework, as well as merge my work into the common platform codebase.

 August 2015 to August 2016